LeisureLinux/Remmina/README.md

 ## Remmina remote desktop client

 *Use other desktops remotely, from a tiny screen or large monitors.*
+* Purposedly removed EXEC plugin
+* Add build.sh to save time
+* Removed Remmina Website Connection which add confuse
+* Ninja is good
+* Use glade to modify the glade files

 * RDP, VNC, SPICE, NX, X2Go, XDMCP, SSH and EXEC network protocols are supported.
 * Written in GTK, with a port to Qt underway.